strongio/coulomb-simulation-graph-visualization/README.md

 Besides the fact that **nemetree** and **nemepos** are created for specific graph types and ingest pre-defined text representations of graphs, the major difference compared to D3js is how the final layout of graphical components is achieved.
 The two apps minimize system energy and converge to the optimal layout through the Nelder-Mead optimization algorithm.
 D3js-force applies the concept of tick, and it does not guarantee a final minimal Coulomb energy nor an absolute optimal layout.

 Instead, D3js offers fast computation for large graphs and leave it to the user to determine what's best for their particular use cases.
 Due to its flexibility and the power of Coulomb physics simulation, D3js not only is applicable to visualize general-purpose network graphs, it can also perform collision detection, gravity visualization, etc.

+To learn more about these techniques, please check out [our Github](https://github.com/strongio/coulomb-simulation-graph-visualization).

 ## Related works